Increase Milk Supply While Breastfeeding

 Herbs that Increase Milk Supply

-Other than food in general and herbs like nettles and red raspberry leaf to increase milk supply (which can often be enough on their own due to nutrient content) other herbs are considered specific galactogogues - milk producing - herbs.
+Other than food in general and herbs like alfalfa tea (or tablets), nettles and red raspberry leaf to increase milk supply (which can often be enough on their own due to nutrient content) other herbs are considered specific galactogogues - milk producing - herbs.
 These herbs can be used on their own, though as with most herbs their effects are enhanced when blended together.
-Additionally, you can check out the Land of Milk & Honey Nursing Chai in the Esali Shop.
+Note that the first three herbs can be blended together to total 5 ml per dose (plus additional Avena Sativa) which may enhance their efficacy.

 - Goat's Rue - Galega officinalis - *May increase the strength of hypoglycemic medications.
 Otherwise, Infuse 1 tsp. per 1 cup of water.
 Steep 10-15 minutes.
 Drink 1-2 times daily.
 Alternatively, take 1-2 ml of a 1:10 in 45% tincture three times daily.